Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Introduction

 \subsection{Our Contribution}

-In this paper, we develop a much simpler protocol to verify the first nonzero term of a sequence.
-Our protocol uses only $\Theta(1)$ shuffles and uses only one card to encode each term in the sequence.
+In this paper, we develop a simpler protocol to verify the first nonzero term of a sequence.
+Our protocol uses only $\Theta(1)$ shuffles and uses only one card to encode each term.

-We also apply our protocol to construct ZKP protocols for two popular logic puzzles: ABC End View (the same as in \cite{abc} but with asymptotically better performance) and \textit{Goishi Hiroi} (which is more complicated than that of ABC End View).
+We apply our protocol to develop ZKP protocols for three well-known logic puzzles: ABC End View (the same as in \cite{abc} but with asymptotically better performance), \textit{Goishi Hiroi}, and \textit{Toichika}.

+The major difference from the conference version of this paper \cite{goishi} is the addition of the ZKP protocol for Toichika and its proof of correctness and security in Section \ref{tck}.